bufbuild-ru/docs/docs/reference/cli/buf/generate/index.md

       - require_unimplemented_servers=false
 ```

 By default, buf generate will look for a file of this shape named "buf.gen.yaml" in your current directory.
-This can be thought of as a template for the set of plugins you want to invoke.The first argument is the source, module, or image to generate from.
-Defaults to "." if no argument is specified.Use buf.gen.yaml as template, current directory as input:
+This can be thought of as a template for the set of plugins you want to invoke.

+The first argument is the source, module, or image to generate from.
+Defaults to "." if no argument is specified.

+Use buf.gen.yaml as template, current directory as input:

 ```console
 $ buf generate